AGamingS21/dotfiles/README.md

     - thunar
         - wont scan for smb shares have to put in the url to it.
     - add a dock

-## Roadmap
-- brave-browser
-    - get bookmarks file into repo
-    - Add to roadmap
-    - automate settings sync?
+- zsh
+    - lsd config